 3 Days from Diagnosis to Options

-After a cancer diagnosis the last thing you want is to sit around waiting to hear from your doctor.
+After a cancer diagnosis the last thing you want is to sit around waiting to hear from your oncologist.
 So we made a promise.
-When a patient receives a diagnosis of cancer, we promise that within three days our cancer team will be back in touch with treatment options to help you start regaining control of your life.
-It’s a rapid response team approach that really makes a difference, and it’s just one of many innovations that make our Ben E. Owens Cancer Treatment Center the best choice for cancer care in Jonesboro.
+When a patient receives a diagnosis of cancer, we promise that within three days our cancer team and oncologist will be back in touch with treatment options such as chemotherapy and radiation to help you start regaining control of your life.
+It’s a rapid response team approach that really makes a difference, and it’s just one of many innovations that make our oncologists at Ben E. Owens Cancer Treatment Center the best choice for cancer care in Jonesboro, Arkansas.

-Our treatment center deploys the best options for battling this disease.
-With the latest technologies, compassionate Cancer Navigators and innovations like “3 Days from Diagnosis to Options,” we’re a nationally recognized treatment center and your best choice for cancer care in Northeast Arkansas.
+Our cancer treatment center deploys the best options for battling cancer.
+With the latest technologies in chemotherapy and radiation treatment, compassionate Cancer Navigators and innovations like “3 Days from Diagnosis to Options,” we’re a nationally recognized cancer treatment center and your best choice for cancer care in Northeast Arkansas.

 Cancer is characterized by an abnormal growth of cells.
 Our cells are constantly dividing and multiplying in order to keep us healthy, but when something goes wrong and those cells grow at a rapid rate, it’s called cancer or malignancy.